Staying safe and government guidance

 - keep 2 metres away from other people (unless they are in your household, support bubble or extended household)

-- avoid touching your mouth, nose or eyes
+- avoid touching your mouth, nose or eyes (though this may be difficult for younger children)

 - wash your hands thoroughly (for around 20 seconds) as soon as you get back.